aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Type safety and creates a hidden api-endpoint
 - Excalidraw: "use server" mutateData.ts, back to the server
 - Kommentere kode
-- Show in code mutdateData getcontact[0].id, use in ClientComponent, show error then no error
+- Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
 - Commit code

 ## Write and use all server actions, make CRUD work